sksinghdeo/assistive-follower-robot/README.md

 This is a prototype research/class project, not a certified assistive mobility product.
 Validate the robot at low speed in a controlled environment, verify `/cmd_vel` output before enabling motion, and keep emergency-stop access available during testing.

 Raw Scene 1 and Scene 2 image archives are not committed in full because they are hundreds of MB.
-The repo includes representative sample frames, label CSVs, manifests, source documents, and the trained model file.
+The repo includes representative sample frames, label CSVs, manifests, source documents, and external download instructions for the trained model file.